Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Method

-to evaluate the accuracy of $\bbeta^{[0]}$.
+To prevent this, we propose a novel negative transfer protection approach that ensures the final estimator for $\bar\bbeta^{[0]}$ to be no worse than $\widehat\bbeta_{\rm Thr}^{[0]}$ and is adaptive to the unknown transferability level between the two sub-populations (i.e., sparsity level of $\bar\bdelta$).
+For similar purposes, recent work like \cite{tian2022transfer} uses hold-out samples from the minority group to select between or ensemble the minority-only and knowledge transfer estimators.
+However, such a strategy is not directly applicable to our case due to the absence of labeled data on the target site $\Tsc$.
+To handle this challenge, we introduce Algorithm \ref{alg:3} that relies on a surrogate loss $ \widehat{\mathcal{Q}}(\bbeta^{[0]};\widehat{\bbeta}^{[0]}_{\rm Deb}):=\big\|\bbeta^{[0]}-\widehat{\bbeta}^{[0]}_{\rm Deb}\big\|_2^2$ to evaluate the accuracy of $\bbeta^{[0]}$.
 In this formulation, the dense vector $\widehat{\bbeta}^{[0]}_{\rm Deb}$ can be essentially viewed as a Gaussian vector with mean $\bar\bbeta^{[0]}$ (neglecting higher-order error terms) and, thus, serving as an appropriate criterion for model selection.
+The data splitting in Algorithm~\ref{alg:3} ensures that the dense debiased vector used for evaluation is constructed using samples independent from the candidate estimators being compared.
 We demonstrate this point more rigorously in Lemma \ref{lemma:approx}.